mberkayersoy/SimpleSlotGame_Case/README.md

 - All data was stored as json.
 - Dotween was used for the reels in the slot machine.
 No ready-made animations were used.
 - Spin data was saved when the player left the game.
+- The percentage is automatically divided into periods according to the chance of the spin result.
+Each Spin result occurs only once in its period.

 ## ScreenShots
 ![Screenshot 2024-05-17 235945](https://github.com/mberkayersoy/Spyke-Slot-Game/assets/76611569/53ec41ee-0b8f-45b9-be76-6b144dd6d074)